babsey/nest-server-simulation/README.md

-# nest-server
+# nest-server-simulation
-A flask server for NEST
+A flask server for NEST simulation

 ### To install